bradlyhayes12/Full-Stack-Library-Catalog/README.md

 ## Features

-Frontend: Developed using React to provide an interactive user interface.
+* Frontend: Developed using React to provide an interactive user interface.

-Backend: Utilizes MongoDB to store and manage library data and a RESTful API for communication between the frontend and backend.
+* Backend: Utilizes MongoDB to store and manage library data and a RESTful API for communication between the frontend and backend.

-Full-Stack Integration: Seamlessly integrates frontend and backend for smooth operation.
+* Full-Stack Integration: Seamlessly integrates frontend and backend for smooth operation.

-CRUD Operations: Includes create, read, update, and delete functionality for managing books.
+* CRUD Operations: Includes create, read, update, and delete functionality for managing books.

 ## Prerequisites

 Before running the project, ensure you have the following installed:

-Node.js: A runtime environment for executing JavaScript.
-Installation Guide https://code.visualstudio.com/docs/setup/setup-overview
+* Node.js: A runtime environment for executing JavaScript.
+[Installation Guide](https://nodejs.org/en)

-Visual Studio Code: An IDE for running and editing the project.
-Installation Guide
+* Visual Studio Code: An IDE for running and editing the project.
+[Installation Guide](https://code.visualstudio.com/docs/setup/setup-overview)

+## Installation

+1. Download the Project: Clone or download this repository to your computer.
+2. Install Dependencies:
+   * Naviagate to the project folder
+   * Run the following commands: